-These bars taste like true cheesecake.
-They do NOT taste like a “light” dessert at all.
-I was shocked by how creamy they were considering how little fat is used in the recipe.
+The magic of these cheesecake bars is that they do not taste lightened-up at all!
+Rather, they taste like real cheesecake.
+I am shocked by how creamy they are considering how little fat is used in the recipe.
 Greek yogurt surely does work miracles!
 Do not leave out the lemon juice – it gives the bars a slight tang, like true New York Cheesecake.
-These bars taste like the real thing.
-And I’m not just saying that!

-- 2 Tablespoons (30 grams) unsalted or salted butter, melted
+- 2 Tablespoons (30g) unsalted or salted butter, melted (or melted coconut oil)

-- 8 ounces reduced fat cream cheese, softened (do not use fat free)
+- 8 ounces brick-style light cream cheese, softened to room temperature (do not use fat free)

-- 3/4 cup (185 grams) Chobani Greek yogurt (or regular yogurt, plain or flavored, low fat or fat free)
+- 3/4 cup (185g) Chobani Greek yogurt (or regular yogurt, plain or flavored, low fat or fat free)